David Greilsammer: Biography

+Since 2022, David Greilsammer also serves as Chief Conductor and Music Director of the Medellín Philharmonic Orchestra in Colombia.

-As a conductor and pianist, David Greilsammer has appeared with the BBC Philharmonic Orchestra, the San Francisco Symphony, Orchestre Philharmonique de Radio France, Hamburg Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Mozarteum Orchestra Salzburg, the Mexico National Symphony Orchestra, the Beijing National Symphony Orchestra, and the Jerusalem Symphony Orchestra.
+As a conductor and pianist, David Greilsammer has appeared with the BBC Philharmonic Orchestra, the San Francisco Symphony, Orchestre Philharmonique de Radio France, Hamburg Symphony Orchestra, the Tokyo Metropolitan Symphony Orchestra, the Mozarteum Orchestra Salzburg, the Mexico National Symphony Orchestra, the Hong Kong Philharmonic Orchestra, La Verdi Orchestra in Milano, the Beijing National Symphony Orchestra, and the Jerusalem Symphony Orchestra.

 David Greilsammer's recitals - always featuring innovative and ground-breaking programmes - have been presented at the Amsterdam Concertgebouw, Salle Pleyel in Paris, Mostly Mozart Festival in New York, Ravinia Festival in Chicago, Kennedy Center in Washington D.C, Hong Kong City Hall Concert Hall in Hong Kong, Shanghai Oriental Art Center, CENART in Mexico City, the Verdi Auditorium in Milano, the Picasso Museum in Malaga, Centro Cultural de Belém in Lisbon, and the Israeli Opera House.